By Eric Vandenbroeck and co-workers

 fruitful scholarship that one attempts both to identify the essence of some

-and relations.
-We must both theorize and question theory; demonstrate its
+human institutions and relations.
+We must both theorize and question theory;

-critical relevance to organic and shifting constellations, and remind ourselves
+demonstrate its critical relevance to organic and shifting constellations,

 The question of the